mulesoft-catalyst/circuit-breaker-policy-mule-4/README.md

 | Publish to Exchange | mvn deploy |

 ##### Dependencies
-Esta policy utiliza Object Store como base de datos clave valor que permite mantener el estado del circuito en todo momento.
-Ademas utiliza http transport module extension, para realizar la inyeccion de headers en la respuesta en caso de error.
+This policy uses a persistent Object Store as a key value database that allows maintaining the state of the circuit at every time.
+It also uses the http transport extension module, to perform the update of headers in the response in case of error.

 ### Contribution